Here is a brief overview of APAP events held throughout the year and how you can help them succeed.

 High school students and their families learn more about prospective colleges and universities by attending college fairs in their hometowns—typically hosted at local high schools on evenings and weekends.
 Students can collect brochures, ask questions, and join mailing lists.
 WashU is invited to hundreds of college fairs each year, but we are unable to send admissions officers to all of them.
 Instead, we rely on our APAP volunteers to represent the university at these events.

 All volunteers receive emails from the APAP office about staffing college fairs in their area.
 If you’d like to participate, simply reply to let us know!
-We’ll follow up with all the information you’ll need, such as our College Fair Handbook (PDF).
+We’ll follow up with all the information you’ll need, such as our Admissions Information Guide (PDF).
 For more information, contact Angela Foley at 314-935-8011.

 APAP Interview Days allow alumni volunteers to interview prospective students at a set location, usually a high school.
 Each interviewer is asked to interview several applicants during the event, and APAP parent volunteers assist by greeting and mingling with parents of prospective students during the interviews.
 APAP member participation is critical to the success of these events.